PowerCodersOrg/powercoders.org/site/content/city/lausanne.md

   Coding school in Lausanne: September - December 19\

   IT internship: From January 2020

+  We accept applications on an ongoing basis for the program starting early 2020.
 events:
   - call_to_action: Sign up
     header: Launch party